3 dead in Kurdish center shooting in Paris; suspect arrested

 The prosecutor said the suspect had at least two prior run-ins with police: the attack on migrants in tents in eastern Paris in 2021, and a recent conviction in another case in a Paris suburb.
 She didn't elaborate on details of either case.

+The attacker attended a shooting range in a sports club, and had several registered weapons, Darmanin said.
+He added that the attacker is French and was not on any radicalism watch lists, or known for involvement in any extreme-right or other political movements.

-In the attack on migrants, the suspect wielded a saber and wounded some people in a makeshift camp, said Yann Monzi of aid group Utopia 54.
+In the attack on migrants, the suspect wielded a saber and wounded some people in a makeshift camp, said Yann Manzi of aid group Utopia 54.

 He lamented the suspect's recent release, as did Kurds who gathered at the scene of Friday's shooting.